jacketti/tictactoe/NOTES.md

 - [X] Game setup with first player X
 - [X] Player X can make a move
 - [X] Player O can make a move
+- [X] Player X can select a specific cell
 - [] Player X must win with a vertical line